 Check the SELinux Mode

-When you install freshly the CentOS minimal, DVD or Everything SELinux is coming with enforcing mode.
 You can make sure about your SELinux status with the “sestatus” command.
 The print shows that SELinux is enabled and mode set to enforcing.

 To permanently change SELinux mode from enforcing to disabled, first of all, you should use your text editor like vi or nano.